FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

     # ... other fields omitted for brevity ...
 ```

+!!! note
+    To avoid performance issues, the server will paginate the results by default.

 To instruct the server to perform a query, one needs to attach a request config with valid `query` and `pagination` (optional) alongside the `m_request` key under the **root** level.
 The **root** level is the top-level following the **special tokens**, such as `uploads`, `entries`, etc.